bburdette/nix-error-proposal/proposal.md

 ![fetchgit image](https://bots.practica.site/static/nixerr-imgs/fetchgit.png)
 ##  Tool Errors

 These are warnings and errors from nix tools like nix-copy-closure, nix-collect-garbage, nix-instantiate, etc.  In the github issue database, most of the tool issues are requests for warnings when certain conditions hold.
-In most cases the heavyweight error format used for language/builtin errors is not needed.

 #### warning example:
 [Issue 1492:](https://github.com/NixOS/nix/issues/1492) nix-collect-garbage -d should issue a warning when run as non-root user